Gaslighting at Work: Examples and Solutions

 Three Common Workplace Gaslighting Scenarios

 The moving-target manager.
 You deliver what was asked.
 The requirements shift.
 You adjust and deliver again.
 The requirements shift again.
-When you raise the pattern, you're told you "never quite understood the brief" — despite emails showing you confirming the brief before each delivery.
-The goalposts aren't moving for performance reasons; they're moving to ensure you're always slightly behind.
+When you raise the pattern, you're told you "never quite understood the brief," despite emails showing you confirmed the brief before each delivery.
+The goalposts aren't moving for performance reasons; they're moving to keep you slightly behind.

 The performance narrative builder.
-A series of individually explainable feedback moments — a comment about tone in an email, a note about a missed deadline, a suggestion that you "communicate more clearly" — that seem minor in isolation but are being assembled into a performance narrative that will eventually be used in a formal review or termination.
+A series of individually explainable feedback moments (tone in an email, a missed deadline, a note to "communicate more clearly") that seem minor in isolation but are being assembled into a performance narrative that will eventually surface in a formal review or termination.

 Why It's Hard to Address